SymfonyCasts/symfony5/sfcasts/ep1/generate-urls.md

 > Some mandatory parameters are missing - "slug"

 That makes sense!
-We can't just say "generate the URL to `app_question_homepage`" because that route has a wildcard!
+We can't just say "generate the URL to `app_question_show`" because that route has a wildcard!
 Symfony needs to know what value it should use for `{slug}`.
 How do we tell it?
 Add a *second* argument to `path()` with `{}`.
 The `{}` is a Twig associative array... again, just like JavaScript.
 Pass `slug` set